JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20250422.md

 	- Total bond cost to owners of properties with 2024 assessed values of $500,000
 - Enrichment levy summary
 - Capital levy summary
+- Total local property taxpayer costs of all measures on the ballot
 - Measure details
 	- All measures (bonds, enrichment levies, capital levies) by county
 - Calculator methodology